 It just so happens that now is the perfect time to start teaching English online! 🎉

-The market for online ESL teachers is booming as many thousands of students worldwide discover the advantages of learning English online and more and more online ESL tutoring companies enter the scene, particularly in Asian countries where demand for native English speaking teachers is currently at an all-time high.
+The market for online ESL teachers is booming as many thousands of students worldwide discover the advantages of learning English online and more and more online ESL tutoring companies enter the scene, particularly in Asian countries where demand for advanced-level English speaking teachers is currently at an all-time high.

-Teaching English online is also a great option for native English speakers without formal teaching experience to earn some extra cash on the side – or even turn part-time online teaching into a full-time, financially lucrative gig!
+Teaching English online is also a great option for fluent English speakers without formal teaching experience to earn some extra cash on the side – or even turn part-time online teaching into a full-time, financially lucrative gig!